Many

 distinct and individual sonic characters.

-is an easy way to find out which category a particular machine
+there is an easy way to find out which category a particular

-falls into.
-Select two, theoretically diverse, programs --
+machine falls into.
+Select two, theoretically diverse, programs

-perhaps a Hall and Plate.
-Set the delay, decay, EQ and any
+-- perhaps a Hall and Plate.
+Set the delay, decay, EQ and

-other parameters to identical values and store the new settings
+any other parameters to identical values and store the new

-in a couple of user memories so that they can be recalled
+settings in a couple of user memories so that they can be

-easily.
-Next, listen critically to the quality of the reverberation
+recalled easily.
+Next, listen critically to the quality of

-reflection patterns.
-(Try closing your eyes and imagining
+with different early reflection patterns.
+(Try closing your

 THE